hacky1997/snapfix/README.md

   Status        : ✓ PASSED — no PII patterns detected
 ```

 Use `--strict` to exit with code `1` on any finding.
-Integrate as a pre-commit hook:
+Add to your pre-commit hooks so it runs automatically before every commit:

 ```yaml
 # .pre-commit-config.yaml